Ramblurr/ts-enum-tools/README.md

 }
 ```

-Import the EnumFlagsType and generate a function that returns tools when given a number.
+Generate a function that returns tools when given a number.
 The tools function
 is obtained by calling the EnumFlagsType (factory method).

 ```